 He and his wife, a former special education instructor, also wrote two activity books for teachers.
 Three of his Scholastic books, Checking Your Grammar, Dictionary of Idioms, and Dictionary of Spelling, have sold well over one million copies each.
 In 2005, the Society of Children's Book Writers and Illustrators, an international organization of 25,000 creators of children's books, voted Marvin their Member of the Year.

 Marvin has acted in local community theater plays to raise money for various charities.
-He has also had parts in movies directed by Woody Allen.
+He has also had parts in movies.
 For many summers he directed plays at a children's summer camp.
 He has paid "Meet the Author" visits to many schools, and he has given presentations to students and teachers at colleges and educational conferences in the United States, South America, Europe, Israel, China, and Japan.

 The Terbans live in New York City across from a park and have two children and two grandchildren.
 Marvin loves to be a teacher and an author, read, take long walks in Central Park, go to movies and shows, travel to places around the world, and best of all, spend time with his family.